migratorydata/getting-started-forwarding-proxy-java/README.md

-#### How to use  MigratoryData Java Client API with Http forwarding proxy
+#### How to use  MigratoryData Java Client API with Http forward proxy

 ##### Prerequisites
 Java Development Kit (JDK) 8+, Gradle 6+, Docker